'Time Movement': Beat the Clock

 Since 1977 I've been intensively practicing, writing about, and teaching methods of time management and time mastery.
 In the 1980s I explored how conventional time management's preoccupation with clock time could be balanced by the timeless feeling normal during peak experience.
 I've been a pioneer in developing the new field of inner time management (ITM), combining it with conventional time management (CTM).
 Over twenty years I taught about 100 classes and workshops on time management and time mastery.

 In 1995 findings from teaching thousands of people were woven into a book titled Results in No Time, which introduces principles and practices for changing time stress within a cross-cultural vision of work that leads to optimal productivity and fulfillment.
-I developed what is probably the only one-stop, online time management shop in the world at www.manage-time.com
+I developed what is probably the only one-stop, online time management shop in the world.

 Thirty years of my teaching and research shows that time pressure can gradually be changed to the timelessness of peak experiences.
 We can learn to find, and perhaps remain ‘within’, the most peaceful, yet most productive ‘zone’ at the center of our activities.
 A well-defined technology has been available for over twenty years, and is built into the Mastering Linear Time workshop.

 This workshop enables individuals to significantly shift their experience of time.
 The materials can be studied and practiced individually or in a group, either face-to-face or via webinar.
-A FaceBook community page is available to support individual and group efforts to improve their experience of time.
+A LinkedIn group--at --is available to support individual and group efforts to improve their experience of time.

 And many more resources are available.
 On the links following, you can find: